Common name: golden-tailed gecko

 Scientific name: Strophurus taenicauda

-Conservation status: This species is listed as Near Threatened in Queensland (Nature Conservation Act 1992) and it is ranked as a medium priority under the department's Back on Track species prioritisation framework.
+Conservation status: This species is listed as Near Threatened in Queensland (Nature Conservation Act 1992).

 Description: There are three subspecies of the golden-tailed gecko, with two new subspecies recently described in 2012 (Brown et.al.).
 Tail patterning and eye colour are the main external distinguishing features but there are also differences in the size of the spots on the dorsum, as described by Brown et.al.
 (2012) below: